ThibaultFillion/strengths/documentation/using_quantities_with_units.rst

 2) Units conversion

-the units class describes units as a product of fundamental units (space, time and quantity), the units system component, raised to some exponent, the units dimensions component/
+The units class describes units as a product of fundamental units (space, time and quantity), the units system component, raised to some exponent, the units dimensions component/

 .. math::